 Nicolas Bacon is Professor in Human Resource Management at Bayes Business School.
 His research explores the impact of human resource management practices on organisational performance and employee outcomes in a wide variety of settings including manufacturing firms, unionised workplaces, small firms, medium-sized enterprises, private equity-owned firms and the public sector.
 Professor Bacon has published 50 academic articles in learned journals as well as numerous book chapters and edited the Industrial Relations Journal 2004-2008.

-Daniel Beunza is Associate Professor of Management at the Centre for Charity Effectiveness at Bayes Business School.
+Daniel Beunza is Professor of Management at the Centre for Charity Effectiveness at Bayes Business School.
 Beunza's research explores the ways in which social relations and technology shape financial value.
 Beunza’s book, Taking the Floor: Models, Morals and Management in a Wall Street Trading Room won the 2020 EGOS and George Terry best book award.
 Beunza obtained his PhD from New York University, and has previously taught at Columbia University, the London School of Economics and Copenhagen Business School.
 His research has been published in Organization Science, Organization Studies and Economy and Society.